Export the bundled R demo suite

 - Create a directory with an

-apps/. - Write a
+- Write

-requirements.txtat the suite root. - Run
+requirements.txtat the root. - Run

-export()pointing at the suite directory.
+export()on the suite directory.

 # Minimal example: create suite structure, then export